mskian/umami-conf/README.md

 - Nginx + Reverse Proxy
 - Certbot for Free SSL
 - Systemd Service for Run the APP Permanently
+- Git for Clone and Update the Software

 ## installation